EjazSayyed/twitter-like-app/README.md

 ### 2. Clone the repo

-Clone the `neptune-utils` on the EC2 instance and run `mvn package`.
+Clone the `twitter-like-app` repo on the EC2 instance and run `mvn package`.

 ```
 git clone https://github.com/EjazSayyed/twitter-like-app.git